cbrown5/msc-review-rates/README.md

 ### Scientific Context

-The Marine Stewardship Council (MSC) requires fisheries to monitor fishing effort with a nominal 30% monitoring coverage rule.
-However, they haven't specified how that 30% should be distributed across the fleet.
-There's concern that fishing fleets may select their best 30% of vessels (those with low rates of bycatch) for monitoring, resulting in biased outcomes in terms of estimated bycatch rates versus actual rates.
+Fisheries monitoring policies often specify a monitoring coverage rule, such as requiring 20% of the fleet be covered by electronic monitoring.
+However, these policies may not specify how that 20% should be distributed across the fleet.
+There's concern that fishing fleets may select their best 20% of vessels (those with low rates of bycatch) for monitoring, resulting in biased outcomes in terms of estimated bycatch rates versus actual rates.

-The aim is to illustrate how different sampling strategies for monitoring tuna fisheries affects the estimated rates of catch and the ability to detect compliance events (false negative rates).
-We want to determine the optimal monitoring approach for accurate bycatch rates and compliance detection, which is likely to be 30% random allocation across all sets rather than structuring by trips or vessels.
+The aim here is to illustrate how different sampling strategies for monitoring tuna fisheries affects the estimated rates of catch and the ability to detect compliance events (false negative rates).
+We want to determine the optimal monitoring approach for accurate bycatch rates and compliance detection.

 Different monitoring systems have different capabilities:
-- Electronic monitoring: Can potentially achieve 100% vessel coverage with random review of 30% of sets
+- Electronic monitoring: Can potentially achieve 100% vessel coverage with random review of 20% of sets
-- Electronic monitoring: in practice there is less than 100% coverage, so gaming may occur where the 'best' 30% of vessels are picked to have cameras
+- Electronic monitoring: in practice there is less than 100% coverage, so gaming may occur where the 'best' 20% of vessels are picked to have cameras
-- Human observation: Typically covers whole trips (30% of trips) but is subject to potential gaming where vessels may select shorter trips or those with lower catch rates
+- Human observation: Typically covers most of each trips but is subject to potential gaming where vessels may make shorter trips if they have observers or target areas with lower bycatch rates.

 ### Model Formulation